oleq/nodeprompt/README.md

 ## Configuration and customization

 Nodeprompt is configurable, so things like the length of SHA-1 hash or the number of levels displayed in the path can be adjusted.
-It is also possible to create a new prompt template from scratch.
+It is also possible to create a new prompt template from scratch, if that's what you want to do tonight.

 **Note**: You **don't** have to configure Nodeprompt.
 By default, it uses [`config.default.js`](https://github.com/oleq/nodeprompt/blob/master/config.default.js).

 Config file is a plain Node.js module.
-To configure your prompt, create `~/.nodeprompt/config.user.js` file with `module.exports` declaration
+To configure your prompt, create a `~/.nodeprompt/config.user.js` file with `module.exports` declaration

 ```js
 module.exports = {